yspolat/bank-account-transaction-api/README.md

 ## Setup

-The project uses Maven as its build tool.
+The project uses Maven as its build tool and Spring Boot as framework.

 To build the project